JetBrains/amper/docs/src/user-guide/advanced/kotlin-compiler-plugins.md

+---
+description: This page describes how to add Kotlin compiler plugins to your module.
+---
 # Kotlin compiler plugins

 Compiler plugins are a powerful feature of Kotlin that allow you to extend the language with new features.